sudecakmak/Microcomputers/README.md

 # Microcomputers
 Projects I made in Introduction to Microcomputers.
-I use MPLAB X IDE v5.20 for my projects.
+I used MPLAB X IDE v5.20 for my projects.

 I am going to use PIC16F877A microcomputer.